ashvardanian/SimSIMD/README.md

 ### Float64 & Float32: IEEE Precision

-__Float64__ — NumKong deviates from most BLAS-like libraries by leveraging __compensated summation__ that tracks numerical errors separately.
+__Float64__ — NumKong uses __compensated summation__ that tracks numerical errors separately.
 On serial paths, we use __[Neumaier's algorithm](https://en.wikipedia.org/wiki/Kahan_summation_algorithm#Further_enhancements)__ (1974), an improvement over Kahan-Babuška that correctly handles cases where added terms are larger than the running sum, achieving $O(1)$ error growth instead of $O(n)$.
 On SIMD paths with FMA support, we implement the __Dot2 algorithm__ (Ogita-Rump-Oishi, 2005), maintaining separate error compensators for both multiplication and accumulation via `TwoProd` and `TwoSum` operations.
-The accuracy gains are visible in the [benchmark tables above](#latency-throughput--numerical-stability-together-in-a-tiny-package) — compensated Float64 is ideal for scientific computing where numerical stability matters more than raw speed.
+The accuracy differences are visible in the [benchmark tables above](#latency-throughput--numerical-stability) — compensated Float64 suits scientific computing where numerical stability matters more than raw speed.

 __Float32__ — SIMD implementations load Float32 values, upcast to Float64 for full-precision multiplication and accumulation, then downcast only during finalization.
 This avoids catastrophic cancellation at minimal cost since modern CPUs have dedicated Float64 vector units operating at nearly the same throughput as Float32.